Silver ‘focused on action’ in 2nd year as NBA commissioner

 When he returns to the All-Star stage on Saturday — a setting he readily acknowledges will have a special meaning for him as a native New Yorker — he isn’t planning to announce a new platform.
 But he also knows that the time for talk is ending.

-"And I think there are a variety of issues that have been raised in which I said we would take a fresh look, but I think now the pressure is on to respond.
-Either to make a change or to announce that we're staying with the status quo as opposed to continuing to look at it."
+“And there are a variety of issues that have been raised in which I said we would take a fresh look, but now the pressure is on to respond.
+Either to make a change or to announce that we’re staying with the status quo, as opposed to continuing to look at it.”

-Silver identifies those as the format of the draft lottery, creating a schedule that can reduce the number of back-to-backs and stretches of four games in five nights, the way the playoffs are seeded, and increasing the NBA's role in youth basketball.
+Silver identifies those as creating a schedule that can reduce the number of back-to-back games and spans of four games in five nights, the way the playoffs are seeded, increasing the NBA’s role in youth basketball, and the format of the draft lottery.

 “Those are probably the top issues on my agenda in Year 2, almost all of them, not accidentally, centered around the game as opposed to the business of the game,” he said.
 “As I’ve said before, our mantra now at the NBA is the game above all.”

-Silver also supported Hawks general manager Danny Ferry, who repeated racially charged comments about a player and is now on an indefinite leave of absence.
-And just this week his decision not to fine Knicks owner James Dolan for a harshly worded email to a fan was questioned.
+Silver also supported Hawks general manager Danny Ferry, who repeated racially charged comments about a player, and is now on an indefinite leave of absence.
+And just this week his decision not to fine New York Knicks owner James Dolan for a harshly worded email to a fan was questioned.

-Those barely caused a ripple in Silver's wave of success, so no one is calling for the return of David Stern.
+Those barely caused a ripple in Silver’s wave of success.

 Now, the playoff process could become Silver’s next focus after lottery reform fell short of approval in October.

-The Miami Heat would make the playoffs as the No. 8 seed in the Eastern Conference despite a 22-30 record if the season ended Thursday, while West No. 8 Phoenix was 29-25, a season after falling short with 48 victories.
+The Miami Heat would make the playoffs as the No. 8 seed in the Eastern Conference despite a 22-30 record if the season ended on Thursday.
+Compare that with the West, where No. 8 Phoenix was 29-25, a season after falling short of the playoffs with 48 victories.

 A 38-win team made the playoffs in the East last season.

-"To me it's less an issue of East vs. West.
-It's more one of fairness," Silver said.
-"And the larger question is ensuring a system where by the time our teams have fought through a long and rigorous 82-game schedule, that the teams that emerge for the playoffs are the very best teams in the league.
-And so to me the issue isn't whether the West is better than the East, it's more a function of ensuring that we have the best teams in the playoffs."
+“To me it’s less an issue of East vs. West.
+It’s more one of fairness,” Silver said.
+“And the larger question is ensuring a system where, by the time our teams have fought through a long and rigorous 82-game schedule, the teams that emerge for the playoffs are the very best teams in the league.
+And so, to me, the issue isn’t whether the West is better than the East, it’s more a function of ensuring that we have the best teams in the playoffs.”

 He has been receiving proposals, and should he decide to push any of them, the biggest challenge might be persuading East owners to go along with a plan that could hinder their hopes of the postseason.

-"One thing that I can't change is the number of wins every season, but I think we all have an interest in ensuring that the best-performing teams ultimately are the ones that are competing in the playoffs."
+“One thing that I can’t change is the number of wins every season, but we all have an interest in ensuring that the best-performing teams ultimately are the ones that are competing in the playoffs,” he said.

-Silver lengthened the All-Star break this season to give players extra time off now, though that's created the need to fit more games into fewer available days.
+Silver lengthened the All-Star break this season to give players extra time off, though that’s created the need to fit more games into fewer available days.
 Addressing that is a goal in coming years.